All Saints Episcopal Church (Chicago)

 All Saints Episcopal Church (or All Saints) is a church of the Episcopal Church of the United States at 4550 North Hermitage Avenue in the Ravenswood neighborhood of Chicago, Illinois.
 Built in 1883, the structure was declared a Chicago Landmark in 1982.
-All Saints is currently an active church, and is most well known for its community outreach programs that include a food pantry and events that attract all members of its neighborhood.
+All Saints organizes community outreach programs that include a food pantry and events.

 History

 The church was designed by architect John C. Cochrane and built in 1883 at the corner of Wilson and Hermitage Avenues.
 Previously, the congregation gathered in a nearby Methodist church.
 The building was created in stick style as shown by the use of vertical beams and decorative shingles and continues to be a rare example of stick style architecture in the city, in addition to being Chicago's oldest wood-frame church.
 Wood was likely used because other available materials, such as stone, were too expensive.
 Furthermore, the church's location was outside of Chicago's city limits, where wood construction was not permitted after the Great Chicago Fire in 1871.
 The stained glass windows were originally designed by the Healy & Millet firm.
 John Hulla designed the adjoining rectory in 1905 in a Tudor Revival style.
 The congregation intended to demolish and replace the sanctuary in the early 1900s, however the Great Depression stalled their plan.

-The church community flourished through the 1950s but in 1960, attendance began to dwindle and by 1992, the church was in danger of being shuttered. despite being declared a city landmark only ten-years earlier.
+The church community flourished through the 1950s but in 1960, attendance began to dwindle and by 1992, the church was in danger of being shuttered, despite being declared a city landmark only ten years earlier.
 At that time, the congregation's membership was reported to be only about 30, but increased interest and attendance since 1992 prevented the closure of the church.
 The church's attendance has continued to grow, and some sources have noted that All Saints could be considered the "fastest growing Episcopal congregation in Chicago."
 In 1992, a renovation plan for the church began and was completed in 2016 with a $2 million renovation plan to address structural issues with the church and restore its exterior design.